shatu/pr-graph/README.txt

 The FastEMD code and its Java wrapper is written by Ofir Pele:
 (O. Pele and M. Werman.
 2009.
 Fast and Robust Earth Mover’s Distances.
 In Proc.
 ICCV)

+To run the OCR graph builder, we can do:

+1).
+Extract the package ocr-graph-builder.tar.gz
+2).
+In the file ocr-graph/src/ emd_hat.java:
+      In Line 119, update the path of the emd tool library:
+        System.load("/$YOUR_WORKING_PATH/ocr-graph/libs/libemd_hat_native.so");
+3).
+From the base directory ocr-graph, run:
+      ant build
+    to compile.
+4).
+Run:

+export WDIR="your working directory" export DDIR="your data directory" export CLASSPATH="$WDIR/bin/:$WDIR/libs/trove-2.0.2.jar:$WDIR/libs/args4j-2.0.10.jar:$WDIR/libs/libemd_hat_native.so"

+java -cp $CLASSPATH -Xmx8000m OcrGraphBuilder -data-path "$DDIR/letter.data"

 -------------------------
 3. Running